octochangelog/octochangelog-webapp/README.md

 [![CI](https://github.com/octoclairvoyant/octoclairvoyant-webapp/actions/workflows/ci.yml/badge.svg)](https://github.com/octoclairvoyant/octoclairvoyant-webapp/actions/workflows/ci.yml)
 [![Octoclairvoyant Webapp Cypress tests](https://img.shields.io/endpoint?url=https://dashboard.cypress.io/badge/simple/u8grd8&style=flat&logo=cypress)](https://dashboard.cypress.io/projects/u8grd8/runs)

-### Main Features:
+## What is Octoclairvoyant?

-- Search repositories and pick a version range
+[Octoclairvoyant](https://octoclairvoyant.vercel.app/) is a webapp that allows you to Compare GitHub changelogs across multiple releases in a single view.
+You only have to pick a repo, and two versions to compare the changes between them.

-- Sort and group a releases' changelogs following [Semantic Versioning](https://semver.org/)
+- Sifting through changelogs on GitHub taking too much time?
+Let Octoclairvoyant put the list of changes in a single view!
-- Share changelogs comparison with others by giving them a link
+- Want to let your team review the changes in a dependency?
+Give them a link!
-- Normalize changes categories (e.g. put _bug fixes_ and _minor changes_ in the same category)
+- Octoclairvoyant finds all breaking changes, and lists them at the top.
+You can’t miss those pesky gotcha’s now!
-- Highlight code blocks syntax and GitHub references
+- Want a list of major, minor and patch level changes?
+Octoclairvoyant groups changes into categories for you!
-- Makes it easy to spot which version introduced specific changes
+- Want to know which version introduced a certain change?
+Octoclairvoyant labels each change with the version number.

-### Motivation
+## Motivation

 In January 2020 [GitHub announced a shortcut to compare across two releases](https://github.blog/changelog/2020-01-13-shortcut-to-compare-across-two-releases/).
 This shortcut basically leaves you to [pick a release version to compare with from another release version working as base](https://help.github.com/en/github/administering-a-repository/comparing-releases).